segmentio/segment-docs/src/partners/index.md

 Over 19,000 companies use Segment as their central hub for collecting and synthesizing first-party customer data.
 Customers use Segment Sources to collect all data across all their properties (web, mobile, CRMs, email etc.) and send this data into Destinations (SaaS tools, internal databases or queues, or a data warehouse) to perform analytics, run marketing campaigns and much more.

-Below is a sample screenshot of a customer’s Segment dashboard, showing all their sources of data on the left, and destinations for their data on the right.
+Below is a sample screenshot of a customer's Segment dashboard, showing all their sources of data on the left, and destinations for their data on the right.

 ![](images/overview.png)

-Segment’s core feature is our Connections Catalog:
+Segment's core feature is our Connections Catalog:

 ![](images/catalog.gif)